dgtized/hand-pallet/README.md

     $ lein pallet add-vmfest-image \
         https://s3.amazonaws.com/vmfest-images/debian-6.0.2.1-64bit-v0.3.vdi.gz

-At this point we can run:
+We can boot the vm and add our admin user by executing:

 ```
 $ lein pallet up
 19:20:58.238 [operate-13] WARN  clj-ssh.ssh - Permanently added '192.168.56.102' (RSA) to the list of known hosts.
 |    :primary-ip | :private-ip |     :hostname | :group-name | :roles |
 |----------------+-------------+---------------+-------------+--------|
 | 192.168.56.102 |             | hand-pallet-0 | hand-pallet |        |
 ```

-After finding the public IP from the above command, it should be possible to ssh into the node as the debian-spec in [core](src/hand_pallet/core.clj) specifies that we add an automated admin user.
+After finding the public IP from the above command, we can ssh into the node as the `debian-spec` group specification in [core](src/hand_pallet/core.clj) installs an admin user with our username.

     $ ssh 192.168.56.102

+We can also use the default vmfest user with password vmfest

+    $ ssh vmfest@192.168.56.102

 Once we are done, we can destroy the node with: